enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-async-await.md

 ## Async Function

 - A function that can contain await expression inside its body
-- contains 0 or more await expression
+- contains 0 or more await expressions
+- async function with 0 await expression is synchronously execute

 Code between the first line of the async function until the first await expression, the code is executed synchronously.

 ```js
 function resolveAfter2Seconds(x) {